ciodya/BigData_PageRank/README_MapReduce.txt

       (Key) article_title: page title

-        #set start=‘REVISION’, find the third space, move forward for one element.
+        #set start=â€˜REVISIONâ€™, find the third space, move forward for one element.

       (Value) time_stamp: the exact date and time of the revision

-        #set start=‘REVISION’, find the fifth space, move forward for one element.
+        #set start=â€˜REVISIONâ€™, find the fifth space, move forward for one element.

       (Value) MAIN: title of the outside links